open-resonance-protocol/resonance-protocol/resonance_protocol.md

 ## 7. Optional Persona Models

-To make collaboration more intuitive, the protocol supports optional 'persona models.'
-These are shared mental models, drawn from well-known duos, that allow the Human-AI dyad to adopt specific roles suited to the task at hand.
-Adopting a persona is not a command, but a way to structure the dialogue for a particular kind of work.
+The protocol supports optional 'persona models'—shared mental models from well-known duos that allow the Human-AI dyad to adopt specific roles.
+Invoke a persona by stating it in your prompt (e.g., *"Let's try the Holmes/Watson dynamic..."*).

-To invoke a persona, simply state it in your prompt (e.g., *"Let's try the Holmes/Watson dynamic.
-I've found a clue..."*).
-The AI will then adopt its role until you signal a change.

 ### The Holmes & Watson Dynamic (Investigation & Analysis)
 *   **Best for:** Investigation, root cause analysis, debugging.